ryansheehy0/Neo-C/possible_features.md

 			s used as a constructor.
 		- This is just overloading the =s with extra steps.
 Maybe just have them call a method instead of using the assignment(=) operator.
 The assignment operator always means a shallow copy.
 		- A method cannot call it's own destructor.
-- Inheritance
-	- The `virtual` keyword is needed so a child class can override
-	- The `override` keyword is needed to override a parent's virtual method
-	- Use the `pure` keyword in front of the `virtual` keyword to make a pure virtual method.
 - Method declarations `void func() const : ErrorType`
 - `export` keyword puts the declaration in a .h file and the definitions in the .cpp files.
 	- Imported file objects have to be in PascalCase.
 They are wrapped in namespaces that get converted from `.`s to `::`s.